drivendataorg/zamba/docs/slowstart-cli.md

 ```
 $ zamba predict --help
+Usage: zamba predict [OPTIONS] [DATA_PATH] [PRED_PATH]

+  Identify species in a video.

+  This is a command line interface for prediction on camera trap footage.
+  Given a path to camera trap footage, the predict function use a deep
+  learning model to predict the presence or absense of a variety of species
+  of common interest to wildlife researchers working with camera trap data.

+Options:
   --tempdir PATH                 Path to temporary directory.
-If not specified, OS
+If not
-                           temporary directory is used.
+                                 specified, OS temporary directory is used.
   --proba_threshold FLOAT        Probability threshold for classification. if
-                           specified binary predictions are returned with 1
+                                 specified binary predictions are returned
-                           being greater than the threshold, 0 being less than
+                                 with 1 being greater than the threshold, 0
-                           or equal to.
-If not specified, probabilities
+                                 being less than or equal to.
+If not
-                           between 0 and 1 are returned.
+                                 specified, probabilities between 0 and 1 are
+                                 returned.
-  --output_class_names     If True, we just return a video and the name of the
+  --output_class_names           If True, we just return a video and the name
-                           most likely class.
-If False, we return a
+                                 of the most likely class.
+If False, we return
-                           probability or indicator (depending on
+                                 a probability or indicator (depending on
                                  --proba_threshold) for every possible class.
-  --model_path PATH        Path to model files to be loaded into model object.
-  --model_class TEXT       Class of model, controls whether or not sample
-                           model is used.
-  --verbose BOOLEAN        Controls verbosity of the command line predict
-                           function.
+  --model_profile TEXT           Defaults to 'full' which is slow and
+                                 accurate; can be 'fast' which is faster and
+                                 less accurate.
+  --weight_download_region TEXT  Defaults to 'us', can also be 'eu' or 'asia'.
+                                 Region for server to download weights.
+  --verbose                      Displays additional logging information
+                                 during processing.
   --help                         Show this message and exit.
 ```

 Let's go through these one by one.